Letztes Update: 16. Januar 2026

 Antwort der Redaktion

-Companion planting vegetables is a gardening technique where certain plants are grown together to enhance growth, deter pests, and improve flavor.
-By understanding which vegetables grow best together, you can create a thriving garden that benefits from natural partnerships.
+Companion planting vegetables is a gardening technique where certain plants are grown together to enhance growth, repel pests, and improve flavor.
+Understanding which vegetables grow best together can transform your garden into a thriving ecosystem.
+Here are some insights into effective companion planting.

-One of the most famous examples of companion planting vegetables is the "Three Sisters" method used by Native Americans.
+One of the most famous examples of companion planting vegetables is the "Three Sisters" method.
 This involves planting corn, beans, and squash together.
-The corn provides a structure for the beans to climb, the beans fix nitrogen in the soil, and the squash spreads out to suppress weeds.
+The corn provides a natural trellis for the beans, the beans fix nitrogen in the soil, and the squash spreads out to suppress weeds.

-Carrots and onions are another great duo.
-Onions can help repel carrot flies, while carrots can deter onion flies.
-This mutual protection makes them ideal companions in your vegetable garden.
+Carrots and onions are another great pairing.
+Onions can help deter carrot flies, while carrots don't compete with onions for nutrients, making them perfect neighbors in your garden.

 Last updated 3 mins ago